whitneyburton/portfolios/students/mimi_schatz/20151118-mimi_schatz-m3.md

 #### Feedback from Adam:

-GOOD: Mimi is do doubt a strong personality.
+*GOOD*: Mimi is do doubt a strong personality.
 Which is good on team projects.
 I can really see her taking on a leader ship role and helping drive progress.
 She is also a super quick learner!
 I was impressed on a couple occasions that she had already gained such an in-depth understanding of new material.
 Very nice to have on a team.
 Also, Mimi definitely has better balance that I do.
 She would set a goal to be done by a certain time and then live up to it.
 This was nice to have as well as I am totally the opposite and will stare at a cursor for a good 15 minutes thinking.
 Overall, Mimi is super strong, and a definite leader.
-BAD: I sometimes felt that Mimi was a bit hard to communicate with. it was almost as if she wanted to make the decision/decide the verdict, but wouldn’t actually do so.
+*BAD*: I sometimes felt that Mimi was a bit hard to communicate with. it was almost as if she wanted to make the decision/decide the verdict, but wouldn’t actually do so.
 This isn’t necessarily a bad thing.
 To provide context, I was acting as team lead, but I certainly felt as if Mimi should have been Team lead based on her skill-set.
 She had a hard time NOT being a leader. ​
-CONCLUSION: I 100% endorse Mimi as a strong developer that will crush it in the real world.She has good instinct and is way more brave behind the keyboard than most developers at Turing.
+*CONCLUSION*: I 100% endorse Mimi as a strong developer that will crush it in the real world.She has good instinct and is way more brave behind the keyboard than most developers at Turing.
 I would like to work with her again!

 ## API Curious